-Accounts receivable are reported at realizable value, net of contractual allowances and estimated implicit price concessions (also referred to as doubtful accounts), which are estimated and recorded in the period the related revenue is recorded.
+Accounts receivable are reported at realizable value, net of estimated contractual allowances and estimated implicit price concessions (also referred to as doubtful accounts), which are estimated and recorded in the period the related revenue is recorded.
 The Company has a standardized approach to estimating and reviewing the collectability of its receivables based on a number of factors, including the period they have been outstanding.
 Historical collection and payer reimbursement experience is an integral part of the estimation process related to contractual allowances and doubtful accounts.
 In addition, the Company regularly assesses the state of its billing operations in order to identify issues which may impact the receivables or reserve estimates.
 Receivables deemed to be uncollectible are charged against the allowance for doubtful accounts at the time such receivables are written-off.
 Recoveries of receivables previously written-off are recorded as credits to the allowance for doubtful accounts.
 Revisions to the allowances for doubtful accounts are recorded as an adjustment to revenues.

-As required by Topic 606, after estimated implicit price concessions and contractual and related allowance adjustments to revenues of \$33.3 million and \$52.6 million, respectively, for the year ended December 31, 2021 and 2020, we reported net revenues of \$3.2 million and \$7.2 million, respectively.
+During the years ended December 31, 2022 and 2021, estimated contractual allowances of 32.0 million and 25.6 million, respectively, and estimated implicit price concessions of 7.3 million and 7.7 million, respectively, have been recorded as reductions to our revenues and accounts receivable balances to enable us to record our revenues and accounts receivable at the estimated amounts we expect to collect.
+As required by Topic 606, after estimated implicit price concessions and contractual and related allowance adjustments to revenues of 39.3 million and 33.3 million, respectively, for the years ended December 31, 2022 and 2021, we reported net revenues of 31.0 million and 3.2 million, respectively.
 We continue to review the provisions for implicit price concessions and contractual allowances.
-See Note 4 - Accounts Receivable and Income Tax Refunds
+See Note 4 - Accounts Receivable and Income Tax Refunds Receivable.